ddgae2/network/ReadME.md

 ## Results
 #### Data Preprocessing

-     II. what variable(s) that are considered the target(s) for your model?
+    What variable(s) that are considered the target(s) for your model?

      a.
 IS_SUCCESSFUL column.

-    what variable(s) that are considered to be the features for your model?
+    What variable(s) that are considered to be the features for your model?

      b.
 Every column except the drop.